muammar/ml4chem/docs/source/data.rst

     from ml4chem.data.visualization import plot_atomic_features
     fig = plot_atomic_features("latent_space.db",
-                               method="tsne",
+                               method="pca",
                                dimensions=3,
                                backend="plotly")
     fig.write_html("latent_example.html")

-This will produce an interactive plot with plotly where dimensionality was reduced using T-SNE, and an html with the name `latent_example.html` is created.
+This will produce an interactive plot with plotly where dimensionality was reduced using PCA, and an html with the name `latent_example.html` is created.

 .. raw:: html
-   :file: _static/tsne_visual.html
+   :file: _static/pca_visual.html